CharaChorder/docs/docs/CharaChorder One.rst

 while the target key is pressed.

 .. note::
-   EXAMPLE: On the CC English layout, you can access the MISSING by pressing and holding the left pinky down and the right
+   EXAMPLE: On the CC English layout, you can access the F1 key by pressing and holding either pinky down, into the device.

 Shift Modifier
 ^^^^^^^^^^^^^^